umfoida5/comp4350group5/README.md

-How to run the project production (background): cherryd -d -i init
+How to run the project production (background): cd src cherryd -d -i init

+  To kill it:  pkill cherryd

-How to run the project development (foreground):
+How to run the project development (foreground): cd src
   ./init.py

+  To kill it:  press ctrl c

-How to run the project's unittests: cd comp4350group5/test python -m unittest discover -p '*_test.py'
+How to run the project's unittests: cd test
+  ./test.py